Sandhya-byte/the-content-startup/site/content/_index.md

     Drafting and delivering compelling content with no room for error is our motto.
 We play around with words and create a lasting impact on the readers.
     Whether it is a call to action copy or fact sheet, simplicity is our key.
-    Coupled with this principle,  competing with our deadlines is our favorite hobby.
+    Coupled with this principle,  competing with deadlines is our favorite hobby.
 ---